pymupdf/PyMuPDF-Utilities/advanced-toc/README.md

 # Handling of Table of Contents

-Tables of Content - TOC - can be created for any PyMuPDF document type by method `doc.getToC(simple: bool = True/False)`.
-The new alias of this method if `get_toc`.
+Tables of Content - TOC - can be created for any PyMuPDF document type by method `doc.get_toc(simple: bool = True/False)` - the old name `getTOC` is deprecated and kept as an alias.

 The method returns a Python list like this: